bhakra nangal dam

 Conclusion

-Frequently Asked Questions ( FAQ’s )
+Frequently Asked Questions (FAQ’s)

-Why is Bhakra Nangal Dam famous?
+Why Bhakra Nangal Dam is so famous?

 Is Bhakra Nangal Dam the largest dam in the world?

+Ans.
 Punjab and Himachal Pradesh are the states where the Bhakra Nangal Dam is situated.
 Standing at 225 meters above the ground, it is the largest dam in India and ranks second among all the dams in Asia.
-Situated on the Sutlej River.
+Located on the Sutlej River.
 The state of Orissa is home to the Hirakud Dam.

 Which is the highest dam in Punjab?

-Which river built the Bhakra Nangal Dam?
+On which river is the Bhakra Nangal project built?

 What is Bhakra Nangal Dam’s capacity in TMC?